-Ian has climbed Island peak 17 times to date and our head climbing Sherpa Ang Kami has climbed Island peak over 200 times.
-Ian is available to help you understand the specific training and technical skills needed to be safe and successful on Island peak.
+I have climbed Island peak 17 times to date and lead 19 Island Peak Expeditions.
+Ang Kami our head climbing Sherpa has climbed Island peak over 200 times.
+I am available to help you understand the specific training and technical skills needed, so you can be safe and successful on Island peak.
 Check out THIS PAGE for very important information on climbing Island peak.
 Then get on our BLOG and read more about the Everest region, Nepal and climbing Island peak.

 What Technical Skills do I need to Climb Island Peak

-When it comes to preparing for Going up the head wall you need to find 60 to 70 degree angle terrain.
-Have a guide set up ropes with 4 to 5 different anchor points.
-You will have a jumar on a sling or cows tail attached to your harness.
+When it comes to preparing for going up the head wall you need to find 60 to 70 degree angle terrain.
+Have a guide set up ropes with 4 or 5 different anchor points.
+You will have a Jumar on a sling or cows tail attached to your harness.
 You should also have a sling (safety line) with carabiner on the end of the sling.
-The Carabiner should be able to go above the Jumar on the fixed line.
+The carabiner should be able to go above the Jumar on the fixed line.
 You do not want the Jumar going higher than your nose when fully tight.

-You will have to abseil or rappel down the head wall using a figure of 8 at 6,150m/ 20,177 feet high and you will have to have the leg strength to get you up and down steep terrain.
+You will have to abseil or rappel down the head wall using a figure of 8 at 6,150m/ 20,177 feet high.
+Getting you up and down steep terrain is challenging at altitude clearly, you will need to have the leg strength and fitness to be safe.
 You need to be really comfortable using ropes, Jumar ascender and more importantly abseiling using a figure of 8 on fixed lines.
 This is really important for your safety and the safety of our guides and staff.